 Since it is located on the outskirts of Tawang town, many skip this place in the rush to reach.
-The 100 meter-high waterfalls is one of the spectacular sights in the region.
-In other words, don’t miss the Nuranang Waterfalls
+The 100 meter-high waterfalls are one of the spectacular sights in the region.
+In other words, don’t miss the Nuranang Waterfalls.

 The aura of the monastery is very powerful.
-The 50 feet great statue of 8th century Indian master Guru Padmasambava in the main prayer hall is quite eye-catching.
+The 50 feet great statue of 8th-century Indian master Guru Padmasambhava in the main prayer hall is quite eye-catching.

 The intricate details on the wall, door, and ceiling will draw your attention as you proceed to the monastery.
 The wheel of life depicted on the exterior of the wall outside the prayer wheel is something I found quite fascinating.

 They follow the Nyingma tradition which is said to be the oldest tradition of Buddhism which started in the 7th century.
 The Khinmey Monastery is the only monastery, which follows the Nyingma tradition in Tawang.
 It makes this monastery one of the important Buddhist sites to visit in Tawang.
 So, don’t skip it.